Federica-Rike/Division-Algebras-and-Supersymmetry-An-Introduction/README.md

 # Division_Algebras_and_Supersymmetry_An_Introduction
+This repository contains:
+- Handout for the talk;
+- Notes for the talk;
+- Slides from the talk.

-Material from the talk [Give credits if you use anything]
+Always remember to observe the standards of academic integrity, e.g. give credits if you use anything.